 Bring a saucepan with quinoa, water, and sea salt to a boil.
 Once boiling give it a stir, add a lid, and turn heat to low.
 Cook for 10 minutes.
 Then remove the saucepan from the heat and set aside.

 Lay out cashews on a baking sheet and bake for 10 to 12 minutes, watching closely to prevent burning.
-Once the cashews are toasted and golden brown remove them from the oven and set aside.
+Once the cashews are toasted and golden brown, remove them from the oven and set aside.
 Roughly chop them once cooled to touch.
-You could also use store bought roasted cashews as well and skip this step.
+You could also use store bought roasted cashews and skip this step.

 Add about 1 cup of finely diced pineapple, minced garlic, ginger, chili flakes, and chili powder and cook for another 4 to 5 minutes.
 Lower the heat if necessary so you don't burn the garlic.

-While you're cooking the vegetables you can combine the ingredients for the sauce in a bowl and set aside.
-If you don't have pineapple jackfruit jam, which I assume you don't, use more finely crushed pineapple and the juice and maybe some apple sauce and/or sugar.
+While you're cooking the vegetables, you can combine the ingredients for the sauce in a bowl and set aside.
+If you don't have pineapple jackfruit jam, use more finely crushed pineapple and the juice and maybe some apple sauce and/or sugar.
 Adjust to your taste!

-Now add the cooked quinoa, 3/4 of the sauce, and 1/2 the chopped cashews, toss well and then spread the mixture in an even layer in the pan.
+Add the cooked quinoa, 3/4 of the sauce, and 1/2 the chopped cashews, toss well and spread the mixture in an even layer in the pan.
 Let it cook for 4 to 6 more minutes over medium high heat without stirring it, so you can develop some caramelization and "fried" looking crispy pieces.

 Then turn off the heat and add green onion, fresh cilantro, and mint and stir to combine.

 Fill the pineapple serving bowl with the pineapple fried quinoa and top with more fresh diced pineapple and the remaining cashews.
-Garnish with some herbs, if desired, and you can also drizzle a bit more lime juice and sauce on top before serving!
+Garnish with some herbs, if desired, and drizzle a bit more lime juice and sauce on top before serving!